 To be safe, you should never fill a dumpster more than halfway to three quarters full.
 If you are disposing of concrete or other heavy materials like loads of dirt, it is best to stick to the halfway mark.

 Dumpster Placement May Violate City Codes

 It is important that you make room on your property before renting a dumpster if you are renting for a residential project.
-Dumpsters cannot be placed on a street in front of a property for residential use.
+You cannot place dumpsters on a street in front of a property for residential use.
 Dumpsters can be traffic hazards and may violate local city codes.
 If you do not have space on your property for a dumpster, it is important that you contact local city government offices to determine if you need a permit to place a dumpster on your street.

 Dumping Some Items May Cost More

 Some landfills will not accept tires.
 Some assess a fee per each individual tire.
 Other items that may be rejected or could cost you more include computers and other electronics, wet concrete, paint, appliances, stove tops and ovens, hazardous chemicals, refrigerators and medical waste.
-With this information in hand, you’re ready to get started renting a dumpster.
+With this information in hand, you're ready to rent a dumpster.